trdroid/Chrome-Extension-Examples/README.md

 Browser Actions
 ---------------
 A Browser Action is an extension's UI with a simple button which is added to the main tool bar to the right of the Omni box.
 They appear in the tool bar of every tab

-The extension can
+A Browser Action extension can
 * Change the icon on the button depending on the content on the current page
 * Animate the icon
 * Display badges over icons